 While you dream, the silicone patches support your skin to prevent gravity from causing wrinkles.
 The silicone patches also create a nourishing microclimate on the surface of your skin.
 This microclimate pulls moisture from the lower layers of your skin, keeps it from evaporating, and focuses it on the surface where it is most needed.
 As if that’s not enough, SiO Beauty patches work to restore and normalize collagen production so your skin can retain its youthful, smooth appearance longer.

-In the morning after wearing your SiO Beauty patches, simply remove them, store them in their protective sleeve, and apply a healing lotion for all-day moisturizing and protection (we recommend SiO Beauty's Décolleté Serum for your décolleté).
+In the morning after wearing your SiO Beauty patches, simply remove them, store them in their protective sleeve, and apply a healing lotion for all-day moisturizing and protection.
 That’s 24-hour healing and prevention in just three easy steps.

 Lose Weight Slowly

 With any rapid weight change, your skin doesn’t have time to adjust.
 This is especially true when your skin is already less elastic due to collagen and elastin loss.
 So instead of trying to lose a lot of weight as quickly as possible, shoot for one to two pounds per week.
 This slower pace will give your body time to repair your skin so that it doesn’t become loose, saggy, and wrinkled.

 Of course, rapid weight loss and crepey skin can be caused by illness and other uncontrollable factors.
 But it can also be caused by some aggressive weight-loss programs.
 Instead of making it your goal to lose as much weight as you can as quickly as possible, aim toward the lower end of the scale and try to lose a more healthy one pound per week through a healthy diet and exercise.